 Here’s an image from the shoes Ericsberg to show how a lasted toe puff and heel counter in 5 oz latigo tanned leather can look like:

 The heavy pleats are harmless, as they are easily trimmed with a knife once fully dry.

 Here’s 5 oz pure veg tanned shoulder used as stiffeners:

-A lot of shoemakers seem to only last the toe puff and not the heel counters.
-Instead, they stick in a piece of well skived leather at the heel, fitted to just go in under the feather, together with Hirschkleber before lasting.
+A lot of shoemakers only last the toe puff and not the heel counters.
+Instead, they can stick in a piece of well skived leather at the heel, fitted to just go in under the feather, together with Hirschkleber before lasting.
 Alternatively, pre-shape a heel counter on the last (before lasting anything else), letting it dry, and re-inserting it in a simple motion when it’s time to put it in.